billdagou/bootstrap_datetimepicker/README.md

 The extension version only matches the Bootstrap Datetimepicker library version, it doesn't mean anything else.

+**NOTE: the local library is updated to be compatible with Bootstrap 4 and Font Awesome 5.**

 ## How to use it

 You can load the library in your Fluid template with **LoadViewHelper**.